 (b) obtaining a valuation of the premium which should be paid;

 (c) serving the Counter-Notice; and

 (d) drafting and completing the Transfer Deed and any leaseback (conveyancing costs).

 The freeholder is not entitled to recover its negotiation costs (the costs of its valuer negotiating with your valuer) or any costs in connection with preparing or attending a tribunal hearing.
 If the claim did proceed to the Tribunal both parties would pay their own costs.

 We are also able to assist if your freeholder is ‘missing’.
 Further, in the event that your leases are under 80 years and the freeholder is both missing and not performing its obligations under your leases then there is a possibility that we will be able to make an application for an Acquisition Order under the Landlord and Tenant Act 1987.
 By obtaining an Acquisition Order you would not be required to pay marriage value and therefore you would save a considerable sum of money.

 If you are considering acquiring your freehold we are able to help you.
-We are experts in this field and also members of the Association of Leasehold Enfranchisement Practitioners (ALEP) (see article to the left).
+We are experts in this field and also members of the Association of Leasehold Enfranchisement Practitioners (ALEP).
 We understand the technicalities and all angles of the legislation and will provide you with the best advice to achieve your objectives.
 We will always work closely with your instructed valuer to ensure that you achieve the very best result saving you costs where possible.